reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 After defining all necessary information, we can go and add our dependencies.

-By clicking on the button on the top right corner, we can see the screen:
+By clicking on the button on the top right corner, we can see the dependency selection screen:

 {{% image alt="Spring Boot initialization online" src="images/posts/spring-boot-begginer-guide/spring-boot-initializr-online-2.png" %}}